-A service tenancy is where an employer provides an employee with a property to live in during their period of employment.
+In a service tenancy, an employer provides accommodation for a worker to live in during their employment.

-Rent can be paid directly from the tenant’s wages
+Rent can be deducted from the tenant’s wages

-Sometimes the landlord can automatically deduct the rent from the tenant’s pay each week or fortnight.
-The landlord can only do this if:
+The landlord may deduct the rent directly from the tenant’s pay each week or fortnight.
+They can only do this if:

 - the tenant agrees

-- it is written in the employment contract; or
+- it is in the employment contract, or

 Ending a service tenancy

-A service tenancy usually lasts for as long as the tenant’s employment.
-The notice period is usually different to other tenancies.
+A service tenancy normally ends when the tenant’s employment or engagement ends or is transferred.
+The notice period is different to other tenancies.

 A landlord can only give notice to end a service tenancy if the tenant’s employment or engagement has ended or is due to end.
 A notice to end the service tenancy cannot generally take effect before the employment or engagement ends or before the transfer occurs.